HKDSE writing-loop practice

 Get started

-Enough to test the full writing and feedback loop before you commit.
+Enough to test the full diagnosis, fix, revision, and next-drill loop before you pay.

 Practice scope